Viknesvaran98/NetizenExperience/README.md

-# 🧠 Social Intelligence Engine
+# 🧠 Social Intelligence Engine - A Streamlit version

 A lightweight AI-powered system that simulates social media intelligence by analyzing trends, sentiment, and topic momentum from social posts.